rigelminer/rigel/README.md

               with no restrictions on the fan speed

       --autolykos2-prebuild <AUTOLYKOS2_PREBUILD>
           Enables or disables autolykos2 dataset prebuild.
-Default is on.
+Default is "on".

           Possible values: on, off
           If the prebuild is enabled for a GPU but there is not enough free